ShivaniDasari156/saas-landing-page/README.md

 ## 📚 Project Overview

-This project is based on a tutorial where Adrian guides viewers through the development of a web application using modern JavaScript techniques.
+This project is based on a tutorial where Adrian guides viewers through the development of a modern SaaS app landing page using React.js, Tailwind CSS, and Vite.
 While I am not the original developer of this application, I am documenting my progress and any challenges I face while coding along with him.

 ## 🎥 Video Reference